-Every dog has its naughty moments, and responsible financial behaviour isn’t always on the cards for everyone.
+Every dog has its naughty moments, and responsible financial behavior isn’t always on the cards for everyone.

-But even if you’ve been in the doghouse, the CarBeagle team have four ways you can fix up your credit history.
+But even if you’ve been in the doghouse, the CarBeagle team have three ways you can fix up your credit history.

 Don’t allow your credit score to be dragged down